Skip to main content

 covid-know.pngCOVID KNOW MORE / COVID CONOCE MAS (RADx UP) – The goal is to develop, test, and evaluate a rapid, scalable capacity building project to enhance COVID-19 testing in three regional community health centers (CHCs) in San Diego County.

 Communities Fighting COVID!
-Community Health Worker-led Contact Tracing and Testing (RADx UP) – This project is a contract with SD County Health and HumanCFC.png Services Agency to serve four marginalized communities by having community health workers help with contact tracing and referrals.
+Community Health Worker-led Contact Tracing and Testing (RADx UP) – This project is a contract with SD County Health and HumanCFC.png Services Agency to serve communities by having community health workers help with contact tracing and referrals.
 Close contact referred from the contact tracing are offered home testing or the opportunity to attend a community pop-up site in impacted areas.

 Accelerating Colorectal Cancer Screening and Follow-Up Through Implementation Science (ACCSIS) – The project addresses the extremely low colorectal cancer (CRC) screening and follow-up rates in community health centers (CHCs) in San Diego County.
 Low rates of screening and follow-up in patients served by CHCs highlight an opportunity to improve early detection and decrease the burden of CRC in our region.
 In this implementation science project, our overarching hypothesis is that a Hub-and-Spoke multilevel intervention that combines centralized strategies implemented or coordinated by an umbrella CHC organization (hub) to regional CHCs (spokes) and their patients is an effective, scalable, and sustainable approach to optimize CRC screening, follow-up, and referral-to-care regionally.

-Binational Cancer Workgroup (Border Health Consortium of the Californias) – The Border Health Consortium of the Californias is a binational organization that was founded in 2014 and is comprised of approximately 200 members representing a diverse group of organizations from government, academia, civil society, and the private sector.
+Binational Cancer Workgroup (Border Health Consortium of the Californias) – The Border Health Consortium of the Californias is a binational organization that was founded in 2014 and is comprised of approximately 200 members representing a group of organizations from government, academia, civil society, and the private sector.
 The Consortium was created to bring together leaders and decision makers from Baja California and California to share information, streamline and strengthen efforts and foster positive and mutually beneficial relationships.
 The newly formed Binational Cancer Workgroup will identify binational cancer priorities.

 Accelerating Cancer Screening HRSA Award – In San Diego, two federally qualified health centers received this award to bring the health centers together with Moores Cancer Center, a National Cancer Institute (NCI)-Designated Cancer Center.
-The award will focus on increasing equitable access to cancer screening for breast, cervical, and colorectal cancer.
-Health centers will conduct patient outreach in underserved communities to promote early detection of cancer, connect patients to screening services, and provide hands-on assistance with accessing high quality cancer care and treatment as needed.
+The award will focus on increasing access to cancer screening for breast, cervical, and colorectal cancer.
+Health centers will conduct patient outreach to promote early detection of cancer, connect patients to screening services, and provide hands-on assistance with accessing high quality cancer care and treatment as needed.